LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose_local_array.rst

 ``RAJA::kernel_param`` method for reading and writing the input and output matrix entries, respectively.

+.. note:: ``RAJA::kernel_param`` accepts a parameter tuple argument after
+          the iteration space tuple, which enables the parameters to be used in multiple lambda expressions in a kernel.

-Note that each lambda expression takes the same five arguments.
+In the kernel, both lambda expressions take the same five arguments.
 The first two are the matrix global column and row indices associated with the iteration space tuple.
 The next three arguments correspond to the parameter tuple entries.
 The first two of these are the local tile indices used to access entries in the ``RAJA::LocalArray`` object memory.
 The last argument is a reference to the ``RAJA::LocalArray`` object itself.

 The next ``RAJA::kernel_param`` variant we present works the same as the one above.
-The main differences between the two variants is that we include additional template parameters in the ``RAJA::statement::Lambda`` types to indicate which arguments each lambda expression takes and in which order.
+It is different from the previous version since we include additional template parameters in the ``RAJA::statement::Lambda`` types to indicate which arguments each lambda expression takes and in which order.
 Here is the complete version including execution policy and kernel: